 Marriage in the Colonies

-The average age of a women who married for the first time rose steadily, although not sharply, from 1800 to 1900.
-North American colonists tended to get married early due to several factors.
+The average age of a woman who married for the first time rose steadily, although not sharply, from 1800 to 1900.
+North American colonists, who migrated from England, tended to get married early due to several factors.
 The first, and perhaps most important, was simply that they could.
 Many took the advice of the Bible -- to leave home and create your own family -- to heart, and they had the resources to do it.
 Land was inexpensive, and there was plenty of it to choose from -- it was simple to set up shop.
 According to a 2010 article in the "Journal of Southern History" titled "The Effect of the Civil War on Southern Marriage Patterns," early colonists married at an average age of around 20 if they were women, and around 26 if they were men.

 The Civil War